mosajjal/byosh/README.md

 - Docker/podman(recommended)

-# Supported Domains
+# Proxied Domains

-- Included in `domains` file inside the repository
+- Included in `domains` file inside the repository. "borrowed" from [fod](https://github.com/freedomofdevelopers/fod)

 # How to Use